 Farm & Forage Share

-Members of our Farm & Forage Share will receive approximately $20 worth of flavorsome garden and wild produce each week throughout the growing season.
+Members of our Farm & Forage Share will receive approximately $20-$40 (depending on size of share) worth of flavorsome garden and wild produce each week throughout the growing season.
 You can expect a balanced and colorful seasonal selection of vegetables grown without the use of any synthetic pesticides or fertilizers, weekly preparation and recipe ideas for the more unusual varieties, as well as foraging tips and information.
 Seasonally available wild-foraged crops will be included (typically 1 item a week.)
 Wild foods are extremely fleeting - expect to experience something new each week!

 Where to pickup your share: